-Our Indian Air force ( IAF ) has a great range of fighter jet & aircraft which is savings us from the sky or helping people or solder on remote area.
-It is also 4th Largest Air Force in the world with the size of 1,27,000 active personnel and about 1820 active aircraft.
-The main responsibility of IAF is to secure Indian airspace and to conduct aerial warfare.
+Our Indian Air force ( IAF ) has a vast range of fighter jet & aircraft, which is saving us from the sky or helping people or solder on remote areas.
+It is also the 4th Largest Air Force in the world with the size of 1,27,000 active personnel and about 1820 active aircraft.
+The primary responsibility of IAF is to secure Indian airspace and to conduct aerial warfare.
 Here are the top 10 aircraft currently in service with Indian Airforce.

 • Ilyushin I1-78:

-Ilyushin I1- 78 is a Soviet-made aerial refuelling tanker with four engines.
+Ilyushin I1- 78 is a Soviet-made aerial refueling tanker with four engines.
 It based on the Ilyushin I1- 76.
-The powerplant used is four Aviadvigatel D-30KP turbofan engines pushing out a 27,000-pound force of thrust each.
+The powerplant used is four Aviadvigatel D-30KP turbofan engines pushing out a 27,000- pound-force of thrust each.
 The aircraft can achieve a top speed of 850 km/h.
-It made its first appearance in Indian Air Forced parade on 2003.
-India has got it first two aircraft in the first half od 2003.
+It made its first appearance in the Indian Air Forced parade in 2003.
+India has got its first two aircraft in the first half od 2003.

 • Lockheed Martin C-130J Super Hercules:

 With the range and flexibility for every theatre of operations and evolving requirements, this transport aircraft has made by American manufacturer Lockheed Martin.
-IAF also added some indigenously produced equipment to the aircraft for better airlifted.
-The aircraft is powered by four Rolls-Royce AE 2100D3 turboprop engine with Dowty R391 6-blade composite propeller, 1 per engine.
-The aircraft is able to do a maximum speed of 671 km/h.
+IAF also added some indigenously produced equipment to the plane for better airlifted.
+The aircraft is powered by four Rolls-Royce AE 2100D3 turboprop engines with Dowty R391 6-blade composite propeller, 1 per engine.
+The aircraft can do a maximum speed of 671 km/h.
 This rugged aircraft is regularly sent on missions in the harshest environments and is often the first aircraft to touch down, usually on austere landing strips before any other transport to provide humanitarian relief after natural disasters.

 • HAL Tejas: